iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#014] The sincerest instance, right here, right now.md

     My performances do not have virtual seats, nor are there holographic recreations.
 Please come to the concert in person and experience the music with your own ears.

 **Amberclove**<br>
-To all the staff tonight, and the all-important performer, we offer you our highest respect \*bows\*
+To all the staff tonight, and the all\-important performer, we offer you our highest respect \*bows\*

 **Bolt_Urx**<br>
 Sensei you are the best ! ! !